Ghosts (Gotham): Plot

-Gordon and Bullock follow Dwight to an abandoned theater where he gathers with a crowd.
-He takes the stage to criticize the systems that have spread around the city and the only person who stood up against it: Jerome Valeska (Cameron Monaghan) and shows his video of the GCPD massacre.
+Gordon and Bullock follow Dwight to an abandoned theater where a crowd of acolytes had gathered.
+He makes a speech where he criticize the systems that have spread around the city and that Jerome Valeska (Cameron Monaghan) is the only person who stood up against it and presents footage of the massacre at the GCPD.
 Gordon and Bullock interrupt the presentation but the cult fends them off so Dwight can escape.
 While leaving, Gordon is attacked by Zsasz and his henchwomen.
 He flees to a restaurant kitchen where he kills the henchwomen and knocks Zsasz out.
 Back in Dahl Manor, Cobblepot is again visited by Dahl, who states that he cannot rest until he lies underground again and that Isabella is on the other side with him and trusts him not to trust "the birthday boy".

 Lee visits Barnes (Michael Chiklis) in Arkham Asylum to discuss the virus.
 Barnes claims that he felt "clearer, stronger and focused" and also claims that the virus is not a disease but an antidote.
 His behavior prompts Lee to believe that Mario may have not lived healthy with it.
-The next day on the city hall, Cobblepot finds Tarquin getting welcomed with a birthday party, finally seeing him as the "birthday boy".
+The next day, Cobblepot finds Tarquin getting welcomed with a birthday party, finally seeing him as the "birthday boy".
 He breaks into his office and discovers Dahl's corpse.
 Tarquin enters and Cobblepot kills him just when he is called for the interview.
 During the interview, Cobblepot is again confronted by Dahl and leaves the interview, insulting the people of Gotham in the process.
 He returns to Tarquin's office to find his body and Dahl's corpse gone.
 Gordon and Bullock are again attacked in his apartment by Zsasz until Falcone arrives and calls off the hit as Lee convinced him to drop it.
 However, he is still angry at Gordon for murdering Mario.

 Nygma (Cory Michael Smith) is revealed to be behind Cobblepot's conspiracy, using Basil Karlo (Brian McManamon) as Dahl and then make him lose control.
 They meet with Barbara (Erin Richards) and Tabitha (Jessica Lucas) where Nygma claims that he wants a "slow painful death.
 One of a thousand deep cuts" for Cobblepot so they can take his empire.
 Alfred (Sean Pertwee) takes Maria to a hotel, where she kisses him in gratitude.
 Maria finds a man, Cole Clemons (PJ Marshall) in the room, who demands the money she owed.
 Selina enters and accidentally says Bruce's name, which makes Cole decide to pay him a visit later.
 Meanwhile, Dwight reunites with a doctor, claiming that they need to move forward to bring Jerome back.
-The final scene shows corpses on pods placed on a warehouse and Jerome's body is shown, still smiling and with his death mark.
+The final scene shows corpses in cryogenic pods stored in a warehouse and Jerome's body is shown, still smiling and with his death mark.